Updated on: February 8, 2025

 Net profit and loss

 The last section of the restaurant profit and loss statement is the net profit and loss section.
 This is why an income statement is often called a profit and loss statement.
-What you really want to know is if you gained or lost money each month, and that’s what this section is all about.
-If you’re spending more than you’re making, you’ll need to make some adjustments.
+What you want to know is if you gained or lost money each month, and that’s what this section is all about.
+You’ll need to adjust if you’re spending more than you’re making.
 And even if you post a positive profit, there’s always room for improvement.

 What is an example of a restaurant profit and loss statement?